Ashoklathwal/Code-for-Interview/README.md

 * Is Unique: Implement an algorithm to determine if a string has all unique characters.
 What if you cannot use additional data structures? [**Explanation**](More%20Codes/Unique_char.pdf.pdf)
 * Check Permutation: Given two strings, write a method to decide if one is a permutation of the other [**Explanation**](http://www.geeksforgeeks.org/check-whether-two-strings-are-anagram-of-each-other/)
 * Write a method to remove spaces from String [**Solution**](More%20Codes/removeSpace.java)
-* URLify: Write a method to replace all spaces in a string with '%20: and that you are given the "true" length of the string
+* URLify: Write a method to replace all spaces in a string with '%20: and that you are given the "true" length of the string [Solution](More%20Codes/ReplaceSpace.java)
-* Palindrome Permutation: Given a string, write a function to check if it is a permutation of a palindrome.
+* Palindrome Permutation: Given a string, write a function to check if it is a permutation of a palindrome. [**Solution**](More%20Codes/isPermutationOfPalindrome.java)
 * One Away: There are three types of edits that can be performed on strings: insert a character, remove a character, or replace a character.
-Given two strings, write a function to check if they are one edit (or zero edits) away.
+Given two strings, write a function to check if they are one edit (or zero edits) away. [**Solution**](More%20Codes/oneEditAway.java)
 * Given a string "aaabbbcc", compress it into "a3b3c2" in-place.[**Original Question**](https://www.careercup.com/question?id=7449675)    [**Solution**](stringCompression.java)
 * String Rotation: Assume you have a method isSubst ring which checks if one word is a substring of another.
 Given two strings, 51 and     52, write code to check if 52 is a rotation of 51 using only one call to isSubstring (e.g., "waterbottle" is a rotation                 of"erbottlewat").
 * Given a number, return all possible strings that the number could represent if `2 -> {A, B, C}, 4 -> {D, E, F}`, and so on.
 (OR) return-all-possible-strings-that-the-phone-number-could-represent [**Solution**](AllPossibleStrings.java) [**Explanation**](http://www.geeksforgeeks.org/find-possible-words-phone-digits/)
 * Write a function that parses a string into integer.[**Solution**](parseStrToInteger.java)
+* Count All Palindrome Sub-Strings in a String
+* Find all distinct palindromic sub-strings of a given string

 ### Bitwise Manipulation